Babylon

 Icons or letters chosen should be unfamiliar to users, avoiding commonly recognized symbols such as the three-line hamburger menu and frequently used numbers to minimize potential bias.
 Complexity was a key consideration, with a preference for icons that are not overly complex or intricate and can be effectively rendered in small sizes.
 Furthermore, most of them need to have the same proportions, and tend to choose more square proportioned alphabets.

-The alphabets I’ve chosen each contain between 17 and 57 icons.
-This range provides a good mix of options, ensuring there’s plenty of variety while still keeping it simple for participants to make their selections without feeling overwhelmed.
+The alphabets I’ve chosen each contain a wide range of letters, providing a good mix of options, ensuring there’s plenty of variety while still keeping it simple for participants to make their selections without feeling overwhelmed.
 Consistency in proportions was another important criterion, with a preference for icons that maintain uniformity in size and shape, preferably square or square-proportioned when inclined.
 These guidelines facilitated a methodical evaluation and selection process, leading to the identification of icons best suited for the intended experimental purposes.

 [1]: Matuda, Y. [松田行正].
 (2021) ZERRO 零【初版紅.複刻珍藏版】:世界記號大全 (Traditional Chinese Edition). 漫遊者文化.